clarencebowen/chinook-weather-sales-relationship/README.md

 96301 = 1817 (number of dates in range [2009-01-01, 2013-12-22] ) * 53 (number of customer city,state,country combination).
 Execute `SELECT COUNT(*) FROM "WeatherSales";`Your output should yield 411 rows.
 The grain of this table is ("City", "State", "Country", "Date")

 - Do some preliminary analysis in postgresql before loading into R (for further analysis).
 Recall that we are assuming a linear regression model.
-We are looking for the best-fit line that goes through the (X,Y) data pairs taken from population with form:
+We are looking for the best-fit line that goes through the plot of (X,Y) pairs taken from population with form:

 Y = AX + B,